List of Outrageous Fortune characters: Van West

 Van West (Antony Starr) is the twin brother of Jethro West, and is approximately 20 when the show begins.
 He is of below-average intelligence, which his family attribute to his being trapped in a freezer during a childhood game of hide and seek.
 Despite his simple ways, Van is shown to be very caring and fiercely loyal to those whom he loves.
 He is best friends with Munter, and the two start Tool Guys, a handyman business, together.
 He is also Munter's best man at his wedding to Kasey.
 In series 1 Van gets engaged to Draska Doslic, but she changes her mind and runs away from the wedding.
 In series 2 he reunites with his childhood sweetheart Aurora Bay and they become engaged, but she is then killed in a motorbike accident.
-Van becomes extremely depressed and gets back together with Draska, who fakes a pregnancy in order to keep him.
+Van becomes extremely depressed and gets back together with Draska.
 He later dates his father's ex-girlfriend Sheree Greegan, until she attempts to kill him by staging a house fire, and leaves the country.
 He believes himself to be the father of her twins.
 In series 6 he falls in love, and in the finale marries, Elena, a Russian girl he met while doing a course at Unitec.

 Jethro West

 Jethro West (Antony Starr) is the twin brother of Van West, and is approximately 20 at when the show begins.
 Unlike his twin, he is highly intelligent and also very unscrupulous.
 In the first episode he graduates from law school, and he works as a lawyer for several series', first for a large firm and then on his own.
 Subsequently, he embarks on various entrepreneurial schemes, often of dubious morality and legality.
 These include legal party pills, property development, and Hoochie Mama, the lingerie firm originally owned by his mother.
-He has had a series of one-night stands and relationships, several of them with women who his brother has also been involved with.
+He has had a series of one-night stands and relationships, several of them with women who his brother has also been involved with (one time simultaneously by the woman's request).
 He is probably also the biological father of Sheree's twins.
 Early in the show, Cheryl is particularly proud of Jethro as she believes he has rejected his father's criminal ways.
 However she is heartbroken when it is revealed that in fact Jethro has only become a lawyer in order to be a more effective criminal.